IBM/kube101/workshop/README.md

 [Lab 1](Lab1): This lab walks through creating and deploying a simple "guestbook" app written in Go as a net/http Server and accessing it.

 [Lab 2](Lab2): Builds on lab 1 to expand to a more resilient setup which can survive having containers fail and recover.
 Lab 2 will also walk through basic services you need to get started with Kubernetes and the IBM Cloud Container Service

+[Lab 3](Lab3): Builds on lab 2 by increasing the capabilities of the deployed Guestbook application.
+This lab covers basic distributed application design and how kubernetes helps you use standard design practices.

+[Lab 4](Lab4): How to enable your application so Kubernetes can automatically monitor and recover your applications with no user intervention.

+[Lab D](LabD): Debugging tips and tricks to help you along your Kubernetes journey.
+This lab is useful reference that does not follow in a specefic sequence of the other labs.